-Biden snaps at reporter for asking him top priority for US: ‘There is no one thing’
+Biden snaps at Fox News reporter for asking him his top priority for US

 A Fox News reporter whom Joe Biden had called “a stupid son of a b****” asked him about the same topic that had led to the earlier insult.

-The US president snapped at Fox reporter Peter Doocy on Wednesday after he asked him which was the bigger priority for him — inflation or abortion.
+The president snapped at Fox reporter Peter Doocy on Wednesday after he asked him which was the bigger priority for him — inflation or abortion.

-Mr Doocy has asked Mr Biden in January if inflation was a political liability for him, which led the president to mutter on a live microphone that Mr Doocy was “a stupid son of a b****”.
+Mr Doocy had asked Mr Biden in January if inflation was a political liability for him, which led the president to mutter on a live microphone that Mr Doocy was “a stupid son of a b****”.

 “Just hoping to clarify for midterm voters, top domestic issue: inflation or abortion?”
 Mr Doocy asked the president this time.